A lot or a little?

 Is it any good?

-When it comes to movies, most young kids are so excited about the magic of the alternate universe they're being transported to that they don't tend to care whether it's "good" or not.
-Chances are, given the popularity of the Zhu Zhu pet toys, any child who owns one will enjoy this lackluster Wizard of Oz rip-off, while parents will secretly wish they were watching the actual Wizard of Oz (or even the Tom and Jerry version).
+Most young kids are so excited about the magic of the alternate universe they're being transported to that they don't tend to care whether a movie is "good" or not -- and this one really is not.
+Given the popularity of the Zhu Zhu pet toys, any child who owns one will likely enjoy this lackluster Wizard of Oz rip-off, but parents will secretly wish they were watching the actual Wizard of Oz (or even the Tom and Jerry version).

 It's not just the hamsters' squeaky, high-pitched voices or the Confucius-like character with the ridiculous accent, or the off-putting Mezhula villain that make this quest so unsatisfying.
 There's just no real purpose to this movie other than to hook kids even further into the world of Zhu Zhu pets.
 If you are into the little fluff-ball hamsters, the movie will make for passable diversion, but those who aren't already die-hard fans will be underwhelmed.